browserengineering/book/book/scheduling-and-threading.md

 event, and also fire an event that JavaScript can listen to.
 Since DOM computations and JavaScript can only be run on the main thread, it seems we should just send the click event to the main thread for processing.
-But if the click was *not* within the web page window, we can handle it right there in the compositor thread, and leave the main thread none the wiser:
+But if the click was *not* within the web page window (i.e. `e.y < CHROME_PX`, we can handle it right there in the compositor thread, and leave the main thread none the wiser:

 ``` {.python}
 class Browser: